 Letting go is particularly hard once you cross the threshold of timesize, where you are not able anymore to know everything.

-While I still knew what was going on because I worked closely with a PO, I lost overview of the open tickets and what exactly went on, because the focus shifted on sales.
+While I still knew what was going on because I worked closely with a PO, I lost overview of the open tickets and what exactly went on, because the focus shifted to sales.

 I do find that still extremely difficult, and I think it is much easier to take over a structure where you don't know everything from scratch, in comparison to something you basically built from the very first day.